-Vesting is also subject to an annual cap of €14m for Andy Bond (designate chair), €20m for Trevor Masters (current CEO) and a maximum cap of €10m for any other Executive Director.
+Vesting is also subject to an annual cap of €14m for Andy Bond (chair), and a maximum cap of €10m for any Executive Director.
 Any nil cost options that have met the hurdle tests but not have not vested by the end of the 9th year (i.e. 30 September 2028) due to the application of an annual cap will vest irrespective of the application of the cap.